Ogi Ogas: Early life and education

 Ogi Ogas was born and grew up in Annapolis, Maryland.
 He attended Severna Park High School, where he was a member of the school's It's Academic team.
-Ogas was awarded a Ph.D. in computational neuroscience by Boston University in 2009.
+Ogas was awarded a PhD in computational neuroscience by Boston University in 2009.
 He was a United States Department of Homeland Security Fellow during his graduate studies.

 Career

 Ogas is a visiting scholar at the Harvard University School of Education.

 Ogas is the Project Head for the Individual Mastery Project in the Harvard Graduate School of Education, which The Washington Post has described as "aimed at understanding the development of individual excellence."

 Written works

 A Billion Wicked Thoughts

 Ogas's nonfiction book A Billion Wicked Thoughts (2011, with Sai Gaddam) analyzed the sexual terms used in web searches by approximately 100 million internet users.
-Some critics praised the book for its accessibility and entertainment value.
-Others noted that because the collected web searches were anonymous, the authors were limited in the conclusions they could draw from their analyses.

 This is What It Sounds Like

 In 2022, W. W. Norton published This is What It Sounds Like: What the Music You Love Says About You, by Ogas and Susan Rogers.